Death in Bloodhound Red

 Death in Bloodhound Red is a mystery novel by American author Virginia Lanier.
 It was published by Pineapple Press on 1 March 1995 and went on to win the Anthony Award for Best First Novel in 1996.
+It was also nominated for the Agatha and Macavity Awards for Best First Novel in 1995.
+It is categorized under multiple genres, including Mystery, Cozy Mystery, Southern Fiction, Thriller, and Animal Fiction, reflecting its broad appeal.